tz2614/md5checksum/README2.md

 To clone Git repository go here: https://github.com/tz2614/

-The test bam and vcf files are available upon request by email @ tony_zheng35@hotmail.com
+The test bam files are available upon request by email @ tony_zheng35@hotmail.com

 ## User Requirements:
-- Run the myscript.sh shell script in the original runfolder to create MD5 values for all the bam and vcf files in the runfolder
- (unique valued - 31 characters long), if the .md5 values are not already present.
-Alternatively, you can run the md5sumscript_4.py to create the .md5 files.
+- check file integrity of the files within the specified runfolder using md5 checksum values.

 ## User Stories:
 - Run md5sumscript_4.py python script by specifying the path of runfolder as argument